cuthbertLab/music21/buildDoc/rst/overviewStreams.rst

 have attributes for :attr:`~music21.base.Music21Object.id` and :attr:`~music21.base.Music21Object.group`.

-As shown in :ref:`quickStart`, the `id` attribute is commonly used to distinguish Part objects in a Score, but may have other applications.
+The `id` attribute is commonly used to distinguish Part objects in a Score, but may have other applications.
 The :meth:`~music21.stream.Stream.getElementById` method can be used to access elements of a Stream by `id`.
 As an example, after examining